AustinAbro321/node_test/README.md

     Front end which gives a simple greeting and allows users to post greeting Backend which recieves and creates greeting from APIs, also /url returns a json.
     Entire build is automatically tested
-If run from kubernetes using workflow:
+If run from kubernetes using github actions:
+    Automated deployment on commit to main with github actions Pushes docker image of backend to dockerhub.
+Spins up K8s cluster using terraform and AWS Runs pods and load balancer on AWS.
     Backend with /url which returns a json string

 # How to run locally with docker compose